 Ordway Extra: Playing for Change

-Playing for Change Ordway Extra featured artists based in the Twin Cities who utilize their art form as a tool for social change and awareness, and as a uniting force between people from different backgrounds.
+Playing for Change featured artists based in the Twin Cities who utilize their art form as a tool for social change and awareness, and as a uniting force between people from different backgrounds.
 The artists performed excerpts of their work and told stories about their journeys as global artists.
+(January 2012 - Central)

 Ordway Extra: The Addams Family

-A Page-to-the-Stage presentation that looked at classic cartoon characters that made it to the Broadway Stage.
-This Special Event looked at the beloved musical comedies based on well known cartoon characters, including Annie, Charlie Brown, and of course The Addams Family and featured musical performances by some of the Twin Cities brightest musical comedy talents.
+A page-to-the-stage presentation that looked at classic cartoon characters that made it to Broadway.
+This special event looked at the beloved musical comedies based on well known cartoon characters, including Annie, Charlie Brown, and, of course, The Addams Family and featured musical performances by some of the Twin Cities brightest musical comedy talents.
+(April 2012 - Central)

 Teen Tech Month

-A series of workshop covering animation, film, hip-hop production, digital photo editing and even robotics presented by a partnership among Saint Paul Public Library, McNally Smith College of Music, the Science Museum of Minnesota and the St. Paul Neighborhood Network.
+A series of workshop covering animation, film, hip-hop production, digital photo editing, and even robotics presented in partnership with McNally Smith College of Music, the Science Museum of Minnesota, and the St. Paul Neighborhood Network.

 Spoken Word Video Workshop

-Participant brought poetry to life and explored their voices in media by learning how to use film and edit their own spoken word video using Final Cut Express.
+Participants brought poetry to life and explored their voices in media by learning how to use film and edit their own spoken word video using Final Cut Express.
+(March 2012 - Rice)

 Hip Hop Lyric Writing and Performance

-Teens learned about hip-hop songwriting and production: storytelling, sampling and multitrack recording with Medium Zach from the local hip-hop duo Big Quarters.
+Teens learned about hip-hop songwriting and production: storytelling, sampling, and multitrack recording with Medium Zach from the local hip-hop duo Big Quarters.
+(March 2012 - Riverview)

 Storytelling through Short Film